hettoo/wsw-race/README.md

 The most important changes made are:

 * Fixed the respawner after finishing (scheduled for 1.01 too).
-* Allow racerestart in pre-race.
+* Allow racerestart while not racing.
+* Linked kill to racerestart.
 * Fixed displaying of the top scores in the hud.
-They are now loaded when you connect.
+They are now shown when you connect.
 * Print finish and sector times to the console so they can be looked at later.
-* Assign saved top times to their owners.
+* Assign saved top times to their owners when they reappear.
-* Added practicemode with noclip and position save/load commands.
+* Added practicemode with noclip and position save / load commands.
-* Disabled warmup
+* Disabled warmup.

 ## Todo